PrsPrsBK/PrsPrsTwitter/README.md

 ## Known Issue

-* Sometimes icon in location bar is disabled.
+* Sometimes icon in location bar is disabled. - fixed at Firefox 64.

 I had issued on bugzilla.mozilla.org, and seeing how it goes.
 (1493470 - pageAction icon goes hidden respond to a cross-site domain's movie inside iframe)[https://bugzilla.mozilla.org/show_bug.cgi?id=1493470]